Third Cinema: Production

 Due to their political nature, Third Cinema films were often censored and therefore, the production and distribution of these films were innovative.
 Films used documentary clips, news reels, photographs, video clips, interviews and/or statistics and in some cases, non-professional actors.
 These production elements are combined in an inventive manner to create a message that is specific to its local audience.
 The staff in production share all aspects of the production process by working collectively.
 In Third Cinema, for example, a Director can be the Cameraman, the Photographer or the Writer at different phases of the production.
 Since Third Cinema films were highly politicized, they often lacked the funding and support needed for production or distribution and instead sought funding outside government agencies or traditional financing opportunities available to commercial films.
 Other unique aspects of Third Cinema film production is the use of their local natural landscape for film shootings often in parts of the country not previously seen.
 This unique feature was augmented by highlighting the local history and culture of its nation.

 Women in Third Cinema

+Margot Benacerraf was an important antecedent to Third Cinema.
+Her documentary Araya (1959), which portrays the daily labor of salt workers on Venezuela's Araya peninsula, won the International Critics' Prize (FIPRESCI) at the Cannes Film Festival in 1959, a decade before Fernando Solanas and Octavio Getino's manifesto Hacia un tercer cine formalized the movement's terms in 1969.
+Although Araya predates Third Cinema's explicit political framework, its sustained attention to manual labor and to a peripheral economic zone of Latin America anticipated concerns that the movement would later theorize.
+According to critic Moira Fradinger, the desert and drought imagery in Araya (including a shot of a dead goat on the salt-flat coast under the sun) inspired visual devices that Glauber Rocha would later use in the opening shots of Black God, White Devil (1964), centered on a dead horse surrounded by flies in the northeastern Brazilian Sertão.
+Fradinger extends this genealogy to Barren Lives (Nelson Pereira dos Santos, 1963), in which drought kills off the animals encountered by the protagonist Fabiano during his nomadic journey through the northeast.